BlankDigitalMedia/blank-site/QUICK_REFERENCE.md

 "I help small businesses in Southwest Michigan save time with simple AI tools and automation.
 Most business owners I meet are spending 10-15 hours a week on repetitive tasks.
 I fix that."

 **Value Proposition (30 seconds):**
-"I build AI tools, websites, and automation for local businesses — fast, affordable, and without the agency runaround.
+"I build AI tools, websites, and automation for local businesses: fast, affordable, and without the agency runaround.
 Marine veteran, based in Michigan, work directly with me.
 Projects typically done in 1-3 weeks."

 ## 💰 Your Services (Quick Glance)